 To have environmental studies as a major, a student may choose environmental studies as a stand alone major, or as a combined major, or use environmental studies as one field in a multi-field major.
 To be accepted as an environmental studies major, students must have achieved at least a 2.25 in ENVS 101 or a 4.0 on the AP for environmental science.
 A major in environmental studies cannot be declared later than the end of the fourth week of a student's fifth semester, or equivalent.
 Students enrolled in one of the environmental studies majors may pursue honors in that major.

 The department has created a stand alone major (B.A.) for students who wish to concentrate their efforts in environmental studies.
 This major is tailored to individual interests and emphasizes depth in selected sub-areas, as well as the integrative, interdisciplinary approaches of environmental studies.

 Environmental studies, in conjunction with other departments, has created ten combined majors for students to integrate substantial efforts in traditional disciplines with environmental studies.
 These majors are designed for students who wish to acquire expertise in another department while still benefiting from the integrative approaches of environmental studies.

 Progress in both halves of the combined major should take place at about the same pace.
-Students enroll in Environmental Studies 101 in their first or second year and 335 in their sixth or seventh semester.
+Students enroll in Environmental Studies 101 in their first or second year.
 Students intending to pursue a combined major in environmental studies must take 101 by the end of their fourth semester.
 In each combined major, it is essential that the student work closely with advisors in both departments.
 All ESP courses must be taken on campus in the ENVS department.

 Certain restrictions apply to the stand-alone and all combined majors.